linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 International Finance

-We will now examine the implications of foreign exchange intervention to !x the exchange rate using a

-hypothetical example of the Bank of England attempting to peg the exchange rate of the pound against the
+We will now examine the implications of foreign exchange intervention to !x the exchange rate using a hypothetical example of the Bank of England attempting to peg the exchange rate of the pound against the

 US dollar.
-In so doing we will make a crucial distinction between 'non-sterilized intervention' and 'sterilized

-intervention'.
-With non-sterilized intervention the buying/selling of sterling in the foreign exchange market

-a$ects the UK money supply and interest rates.
-Frequently, however, authorities will attempt to restore

-domestic money supply and interest rates back to their levels before the foreign exchange market intervention

-took place, and this is known as sterilized foreign exchange market intervention.
-As we shall see, while nonsterilized intervention is likely to be e$ective in moving the exchange rate in the desired direction, there is

-good reason to doubt that sterilized intervention can have much of an impact.
+In so doing we will make a crucial distinction between 'non-sterilized intervention' and 'sterilized intervention'.
+With non-sterilized intervention the buying/selling of sterling in the foreign exchange market a $ ects the UK money supply and interest rates.
+Frequently, however, authorities will attempt to restore domestic money supply and interest rates back to their levels before the foreign exchange market intervention took place, and this is known as sterilized foreign exchange market intervention.
+As we shall see, while nonsterilized intervention is likely to be e $ ective in moving the exchange rate in the desired direction, there is good reason to doubt that sterilized intervention can have much of an impact.

-In Figure 1.8(a) the exchange rate is assumed to be !xed by the authorities at the point where the demand

-schedule ( _D_ 1) intersects the supply schedule ( _S_ 1) at \$1.35/£1.
-If there is an increase in the demand for pounds

-which shi,s the demand schedule from _D_ 1 to _D_ 2, there is a resulting pressure for the pound to appreciate.
-To

-avert an appreciation it is necessary for the Bank of England to sell _Q_ 1– _Q_ 2 of pounds in the foreign exchange

-market by purchasing US dollars, these sterling sales shi,ing the supply of pounds from _S_ 1 to _S_ 2.
-Such an

-intervention weakens the pound exchange rate back to \$1.35/£1, increasing the Bank of England's reserves of
+In Figure 1.8(a) the exchange rate is assumed to be !xed by the authorities at the point where the demand schedule ( _D_ 1) intersects the supply schedule ( _S_ 1) at \ $ 1.35/£1.
+If there is an increase in the demand for pounds which shi,s the demand schedule from _D_ 1 to _D_ 2, there is a resulting pressure for the pound to appreciate.
+To avert an appreciation it is necessary for the Bank of England to sell _Q_ 1– _Q_ 2 of pounds in the foreign exchange market by purchasing US dollars, these sterling sales shi,ing the supply of pounds from _S_ 1 to _S_ 2.
+Such an intervention weakens the pound exchange rate back to \ $ 1.35/£1, increasing the Bank of England's reserves of

-US dollars while increasing the amount of pounds in circulation from _M_ 1 to _M_ 2 and lowering UK interest

-rate, as shown in Figure 1.8(b).
+US dollars while increasing the amount of pounds in circulation from _M_ 1 to _M_ 2 and lowering UK interest rate, as shown in Figure 1.8(b).

-Te e$ect on the UK money market of the Bank of England selling pounds in the foreign exchange market

-is to increase the UK money supply from _M_ 1 to _M_ 2 and consequently lower the UK short-term rate of interest

-from _r_ 1 to _r_ 2 in Figure 1.8(b).
-Since the sale of pounds has increased the UK money supply the intervention

-is of the non-sterilized type.
-Such an intervention is likely to be very e$ective in weakening the pound from
+Te e $ ect on the UK money market of the Bank of England selling pounds in the foreign exchange market is to increase the UK money supply from _M_ 1 to _M_ 2 and consequently lower the UK short-term rate of interest from _r_ 1 to _r_ 2 in Figure 1.8(b).
+Since the sale of pounds has increased the UK money supply the intervention is of the non-sterilized type.
+Such an intervention is likely to be very e $ ective in weakening the pound from

-\$1.50/£1 because it increases the amount of sterling in circulation and lowers the UK interest rate, both of

-which will reinforce the e$ects of selling pounds in the foreign exchange market in weakening the pound to

-the desired level.
-Non-sterilized intervention of this type that directly a$ects the money supply and shortterm interest rate is very e$ective in moving the exchange rate in the desired direction.
+\ $ 1.50/£1 because it increases the amount of sterling in circulation and lowers the UK interest rate, both of which will reinforce the e $ ects of selling pounds in the foreign exchange market in weakening the pound to the desired level.
+Non-sterilized intervention of this type that directly a $ ects the money supply and shortterm interest rate is very e $ ective in moving the exchange rate in the desired direction.

-Te Bank of England could just do as above and allow the foreign exchange market intervention to increase

-the UK money supply and lower the UK interest, but this would risk overshooting the Bank's inflation target.
+Te Bank of England could just do as above and allow the foreign exchange market intervention to increase the UK money supply and lower the UK interest, but this would risk overshooting the Bank's inflation target.

-In such circumstances, the Bank might try to sterilize the e$ects of the increased money supply by selling UK
+In such circumstances, the Bank might try to sterilize the e $ ects of the increased money supply by selling UK

-Treasury bills to the public in an open-market operation that would reduce the money supply in Figure 1.8(b)

-from _M_ 2 back to the original level _M_ 1.
+Treasury bills to the public in an open-market operation that would reduce the money supply in Figure 1.8(b) from _M_ 2 back to the original level _M_ 1.
 However, the Treasury bill sales would reduce the price of Treasury bills

 (a) Forex market

 (b) UK money market

-$/£

-rate
+$ /£ rate

-\$1.50

-\$1.35

-Interest
+\ $ 1.50

+\ $ 1.35

-rate
+Interest rate

 _r_ 1